 This poster is from the National Back Pain Association in 1994!
 Think how much more technology we use nearly twenty five years later…

-Poor posture when you’re at work, typing on a laptop, or even when you’re bending your neck to look at your mobile phone puts stress on your spine, and contributes to problems with lower back pain, neck pain, headaches and sore shoulders.
+Poor posture when you’re working on a laptop, or bending your neck to look at your mobile phone puts stress on your spine, and contributes to problems with lower back pain, neck pain, headaches and sore shoulders.
 BackCare UK – as the National Back Pain Association is now called – has always endorsed Alexander Technique as a means to improve posture and relieve prevent back pain.